subvisual/subvisual.com/src/posts/2023-07-24-solidity-spotlight-abi-encoding/index.md

 ## Making sense of bytecode

-To understand this blog, we first need to grab the first 8 bytes, which represent the truncated signature of the function being called:
+To understand this blob, we first need to grab the first 8 bytes, which represent the truncated signature of the function being called:

 ```
 0xa9059cbb